EntyccE/DA-HOI/README.md

 This repo is the implementation of Diffusion Augmented HOI Detection model.

 From [resources](https://disk.pku.edu.cn/link/AABABC687131594023B769D406981B1016), you can download the best checkpoint and preprocessed masks and attention maps.

-Replace the dirs of HICO_VAL_ATTN, HICO_TRAIN_ATTN, HICO_VAL_MASK, HICO_TRAIN_MASK at `datasets/hico.py`.
+Place all files into `DA_HOI/resources/`

 Need to download the Stable Diffusion v1-5 model and replace the SD_Config and SD_ckpt at `inference.sh` and `train.sh`.
 Download Stable Diffusion from [resources](https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5/tree/main).
 Only need `v1-5-pruned-emaonly.ckpt` and `v1-inference.yaml`.
 Place them at `DA_HOI/StableDiffusion/`.
 Or customize the `SD_Config` and `SD_ckpt` environment variable in the shell file